 - Web Barcodes

 Printed barcode symbols may be easily verified with the Print Quality Assessment test found in the IDAutomation 2D Barcode Scanner.
 The quality assurance test will grade the symbol and report any possible problems.
-The report below was generated when scanning the symbol in Fig. 1 with PQA enabled:
+The report below is an example generated when scanning a Data Matrix symbol with PQA enabled:

 >> PQA << DATA MATRIX ECC200: 16 x 16 modules in size Data Field: 12 data & 12 chks in 1 block(s) of GF(256) X roughly = 0.016" [A] < Fixed Patterns: 0 module errors [A] < Data Safety Margin = 100% [A] < Horizontal Print Growth = +9% of X [A] < Vertical Print Growth = +14% of X